 It’s so important to be sure you’re using the right size flange!

-Not only will using the correct size pump more efficiently, but it will also decrease your chances of having irritated nipples!
+Not only will using the correct flange size offer more efficient (and comfortable) pumping, but it will also decrease your chances of having irritated nipples!

-Here is a great post to help you find the correct flange size.
+Here is a great article to help you find the correct flange size.